 David Jenkins began his career as a teacher, before turning to law.
 He held a number of legal and managerial posts in local government and was Chief Executive of Dorset County Council for nearly fourteen years.
-He is currently Deputy Chair of NHS Dorset Clinical Commissioning Group and Chair of the Wessex Regional Flood and Coastal Committee.
+He has been Deputy Chair of NHS Dorset Clinical Commissioning Group and has conducted a number of independent reviews for local authorities and for government.
+He is currently Chair of the Wessex Regional Flood and Coastal Committee.
 He is involved with the running of a number of charities, mainly concerned with musical performance and education.
-He is President of the Dorset Association of Parish and Town Councils and a Deputy Lieutenant of Dorset.
+He is a former President of the Dorset Association of Parish and Town Councils and is a Deputy Lieutenant of Dorset.

 Alan Moss is a Governor of St Mary's Primary Academy and Chair of the Curriculum Committee.
 He has experience as a teacher, local authority officer, DfE official and education consultant in the private sector.
 His particular interest is promoting the achievement and attainment of pupils with Special Education Needs and disadvantaged pupils.
 As Chair of Trustees of a charity providing a range of services for pre-school children with special needs and their families, he led the restructuring of the organisation to place it on a business like footing and secure its future.
 He believes the Minerva Academy Trust has an extremely positive starting point.
 Examples of good and excellent practice are to be found across the Trust.
 By sharing these strengths and promoting the culture of high expectations for all pupils it will thrive.

 Rev Pete Stone